 It is the final step in the planning.
-In this step, you’ll need to collect and analyze market and supply information.
+You’ll need to collect and analyze market and supply information in this step.

-You will then use this information to adjust requisition forecasts, schedules, or inventory levels if needed.
+If needed, you will then use this information to adjust requisition forecasts, schedules, or inventory levels.

 SAP IBP demand planning

 It is a cloud-based advanced planning tool that helps plan demand for products and services.